 “A PLURALITY OF VISIONS FOR A DEEPER UNDERSTANDING OF THE HUMAN SOUL.”

-The CASTROVILLARI FILM FESTIVAL was born by the desire of transporting the audience on a journey to discover the various nuances of the human soul, thanks to the visions of authors who can bring their uniqueness in the cinematographic art.
+The CASTROVILLARI FILM FESTIVAL was born from the desire to embark, together with the audience, on an introspective journey to discover the various nuances of the human soul, led by the visions of the authors’ unique perspectives.

 Regardless of the genre, the nation, the budget, the medium used for filming, what interests us is to see strong, daring short films that are capable of shedding light on the human condition.

-The festival is held in the ancient Castello Aragonese of Castrovillari (Calabria, southern Italy), which this year will become the real home of the festival offering events, meetings and screenings during the whole three days of the festival.
+The festival is held in the ancient Castello Aragonese, a historic venue that, from this new edition, not only will host the evening screenings but house meetings and events during the whole duration of the festival.

-This year also sees the beginning of the collaborations with festivals such as Il Varco International Short Film Festival, ShortDays, Calabria Movie – International Short Film Festival, Pollino Film Fest, Desenzano Film Festival, Scario Film Fest, Prisma – Rome Independent Film Award.
+This year also sees the beginning of a series of exquisite collaborations with festivals such as Il Varco International Short Film Festival, ShortDays, Calabria Movie – International Short Film Festival, Pollino Film Fest, Desenzano Film Festival, Scario Film Fest, Prisma – Rome Independent Film Award.

 Castrovillari has always been, since Hellenic times, a strategic commercial spot to connect the rest of Italy to all the lands that lied in the south.